JvanKatwijk/dab-scanner/README.md

 If the start button is touched without a device being selected, the start button will not do anything.

-If, however, a device is selected, touching the start button will:
+If, however, a device is selected, touching one of the two start buttons will:

 * show a menu with which the name of a file can be chosen, the file to which the output is written.
-A filename, containing date and time, is suggested but while the name is perfectly legal under Linux, Windows does not accept it, so one has to choose another name.
+A filename, containing date and time, is suggested
 * start the scanning with the lowest channel in the band (5A for Band III).
 If the program is convinced that there no DAB signal can be identified, a next channel will be selected within a few seconds.
 If, however, a DAB signal can be identified, the name of the ensemble will be shown, as well as the number of services detected in